Skip to content

 How To Record Screen As GIF In Ubuntu

-As mentioned before, Peek has a really simple and focused interface.
+As mentioned before, Peek has a simple interface.
 It’s hard to think someone would not be able to figure out how to get what you need from it.
-In fact, you don’t even need to figure it out, it is all right there.
-On the top left, you have the record button that says Record as xxx, where xxx is the currently selected format that the recording will be saved as.
+You don’t need to figure it out, it is all right there.
+On the top left, you have the record button that says Record as xxx, where xxx is the currently selected format that the recording will be saved.
 Yes, Peek not only records the screen as a GIF but also as an MP4 or WebM video, and APNG.
 You can select the format of your choice by clicking on the downward arrow button next to the record button to reveal a drop-down menu.

 How To Record Screen As GIF In Ubuntu